Frequently Asked Questions

 Does Waterstone have any AEDs in the community?

-There are two AEDs in the community, located here:
+There are two AEDs in the community.
+They can be found at these locations:

 • The west side of the Tidewater Clubhouse (12046 Pebbletpointe Pass) near the walking path